The Visitor Visa (Subclass 600) allows you to travel to Australia:

 The streams available are:

-• Tourist Stream – this is the most common stream allowing you to enter Australia to sightsee, visit family and friends etc.
+• Tourist Stream – This is the most common stream allowing you to enter Australia to sightsee, visit family and friends etc.

-• Business Visitor Stream – this visa allows you to come to Australia for short business visits however you cannot work (paid or unpaid)
+• Business Visitor Stream – This visa allows you to come to Australia for short business visits however you cannot work (paid or unpaid).

-• Approved Destination Stream – this stream is for citizens from certain areas of China visiting Australia on organised tours
+• Approved Destination Stream – This stream is for citizens from certain areas of China visiting Australia on organised tours.

 • Frequent Traveller – If you are from China, you may be eligible for this stream that allows you to travel to Australia on multiple occasions over a span of 10 years.